 - Freshly minced chives, for garnish

 In a large stainless steel or cast iron saucepan, or in 2 large stainless steel or cast iron skillets, melt butter over medium-high heat until foaming.
 Add onions and cook, stirring occasionally, until softened, about 8 minutes.
-Lower heat to medium-low and cook, stirring frequently, until onions are very sweet and a rich golden brown color, 1 to 2 hours.
-If browned onion juices on the bottom of the pot threaten to burn, add 1 tablespoon of water, scrape up the browned bits, and continue cooking.
+Lower heat to medium-low and cook, stirring frequently, until onions are very sweet and a rich golden-brown color, 1 to 2 hours.
+If browned onion juices on bottom of pot threaten to burn, add 1 tablespoon (15ml) water, scrape up browned bits, and continue cooking.
 Season with salt and pepper.

 Add sherry and bring to a simmer, scraping up any browned bits.
 (If using 2 skillets, divide sherry between them, then scrape onions and liquid from both pans into a pot or Dutch oven to continue.)
 Cook until alcohol smell is mostly gone, about 3 minutes.
 Add stock, thyme, and bay leaf; raise heat to medium-high; and bring to a simmer.
 Lower heat and simmer for 20 minutes.

-Add fish sauce, if using, and cider vinegar and season with salt and pepper.
-Discard thyme stems and bay leaf.
+Add fish sauce, if using, and cider vinegar.
+Season with salt and pepper.
+Discard thyme sprigs and bay leaf.

-Preheat broiler and position oven rack to top position.
+Preheat broiler and adjust oven rack to top position.
 Butter toasts and rub with garlic clove until fragrant.
-Spoon a small amount of broth into the bottoms of 4 oven-proof serving bowls, then top with half the toasts.
-Sprinkle some grated cheese on top of toasts, then spoon more soup and onions on top, nearly filling the bowls.
-Set the remaining 4 toasts in each bowl, pushing to nearly submerge them.
+Spoon a small amount of broth into the bottoms of 4 ovenproof serving bowls, then top with half the toasts.
+Sprinkle some grated cheese on top of toasts, then spoon more soup and onions on top, nearly filling bowls.
+Set remaining 4 toasts in bowls, pushing to nearly submerge them.
 Top with remaining grated cheese and set bowls on a rimmed baking sheet.
 Broil until cheese is melted and browned in spots.
 Garnish with chives and serve.